virtual-world-framework/vwf/public/web/docs/lesson.md

 * **scenePath**: xpath reference to the top node of the scene to which the lesson listens for task completion events
 * **taskIndex**: Index of the currently active subtask

 In the following example, we'll focus on the *text* and *cameraPoseRef* properties.
 The remaining properties can be used for more complex lessons that are more than one level deep.
-In this example, they will be set only on the overall lesson task.

 The task component also consists of the following methods and events: